 - If you need to do outdoor chores, take your time and don’t hurry.

 Unfortunately, even with the best preventative measures, accidents happen.
 Skeletal and muscular issues arise every winter when people fall on ice or snow.
 If the fall is serious, you may need to call 9-1-1 or go to the ER immediately.

 However, some people are unaware that they have a severe injury.
 This may be because they don’t feel the effects of the fall immediately, or they believe their pain and discomfort will pass with time.
 Symptoms like pain or swelling should not be ignored, and it’s important to seek the advice of a medical professional to assess your condition.

-At OIP, we offer patients 24/7 urgent care for orthopedic emergencies such as falling on ice.
+At OIP, we offer patients a 24/7 walk-in injury clinic for orthopedic emergencies such as falling on ice.
 Often, the waits are less than what you’d experience at an emergency room, and you will be able to get the specialized care of an orthopedic doctor trained to treat musculoskeletal injuries.
 In many instances, patients who go to the ER receive recommendations for them to seek out orthopedic specialists after the fact.